ohvitorino/openlayers3/README.md

 # OpenLayers3
 This is OpenLayers3 production package.

+To install the package with composer:
+`composer require ohvitorino/openlayers3`

+## Symfony (Assetic)
-If you want to use this within Symfony, you need to add the follow configuration to your _config.yml_
+If you want to use this within Symfony using Assetic, you need to add the follow configuration to your _config.yml_

 ```yml
 assetic: